Google Maps & Label Readability

 For months, I’ve been trying to figure out why Google Maps’s city labels seem much more readable than those of other mapping sites.

 For instance, here’s the exact same area on Google Maps and Bing Maps.
 Notice how Google’s city labels seem easier to read and less cluttered than Bing’s:

 And here’s the exact same area on Google Maps and Yahoo!
 Maps.
 Notice once again how Google’s city labels seem much easier to read:

 Whenever you’re scanning Google Maps, the label you’re searching for seems to stand out just a little sooner than on Yahoo! or Bing.

 * * *

-THE 3 UNIQUE EFFECTS THAT GOOGLE APPLIES TO THE TEXT OF ITS CITY LABELS
+3 UNIQUE EFFECTS THAT GOOGLE APPLIES TO THE TEXT OF ITS CITY LABELS

-Look here at Google’s label for New York.
-Notice how you can’t see any roads or any other map details behind the “N”, the “e”, or any of the other letters:
+For instance, look here at Google’s “New York” label.
+Notice how you can’t see any roads or other details behind the “N”, the “e”, or any of the other letters: